Yandamuri Veerendranath: Personal life

-In an opinion poll in 1982 conducted by Andhrajyoti, he was one among "4 most popular persons" of the state, others being N.T.
-Ramarao etc. His book 'Success in Five Steps' holds an all-time record in Telugu literature, surpassing sales of more than two crore rupees.
+In an opinion poll in 1982 conducted by Andhrajyoti, he was among the "4 most popular persons" of the state, one of them being N.T.
+Ramarao.
+His book 'Success in Five Steps' holds an all-time record in Telugu literature, surpassing sales of more than two crore rupees.

-He built an ashram at Kakinada, a one-crore project to teach the importance of education to tribal students free of cost.
+He built an ashram in Kakinada, a one-crore rupee project to teach the importance of education to tribal students free of cost.

 Popular culture

 Many of his novels have been made into motion pictures in Telugu.
-He also directed two movies in Telugu, the first being Agnipravesam, starring Yamuna, and the second movie with Chiranjeevi by name, Stuvartpuram Police Station.
+He also directed two movies in Telugu, the first being Agni Pravesam, starring Yamuna, and the second movie with Chiranjeevi by name, Stuvartpuram Police Station.
 Both the stories were based on his own novels but not received well by the audience.
 Hence, Veerendranath reverted to writing.
 His TV serials won Nandi awards, and film fare award.
 His film Beladingala Baale (Kannada - ಬೆಳದಿಂಗಳ ಬಾಲೆ) won Karnataka state best film award:

 Awards

 In addition to financial success, he has won many awards for his work.
-His first film as a dialogue writer won a best regional award from the President of India.
+His first film as a dialogue writer won him the best regional award from the President of India.